VHF - UHF Diplexer

 Credits

-A special thanks to Keith ZL1BQE for showing me tips on how to design, size the printed circuit board and tips on making this project possible.
+A special thanks to Keith ZL1BQE for showing me tips on Kicad on how to design, size the printed circuit board and tips on making this project possible.

 I hope you enjoy and have fun building this project.